armory/docs/content/en/armory-enterprise/armory-agent/armory-agent-install/_index.md

          - watch
     ```

-* Verify that there is a Kubernetes Service Account with prefix name `spin-clouddriver` (configurable) routing HTTP traffic to Clouddriver pods, having a port with name `http` (configurable).
-This Service Account is created automatically when installing Armory Enterprise using the Armory Operator.
+* Verify that there is a Kubernetes Service with prefix name `spin-clouddriver` (configurable) routing HTTP traffic to Clouddriver pods, having a port with name `http` (configurable).
+This Service is created automatically when installing Armory Enterprise using the Armory Operator.

 * You have an additional Kubernetes cluster to serve as your deployment target cluster.